 See Havana in style on a 2-hour tour in a classic 1950s American convertible.
 Tour costs Php2,968 / USD 57.
 This is a must-try when in Cuba.
 Book now online.

-CUBA ITINERARY AND BUDGET
+CUBA ITINERARY AND EXPENSES

 Day 0: Cuba Travel Guide Itinerary – Off to Havana